Where are we starting?

 - After they have answered all four questions, ask them to consider what is at stake for them by:

 - Ranking their commitment or stake in their belief on a 1 to 4 scale (the scale is also on the worksheet) They can write the number next to “Reflections”.
 The scale is:

 1=Encountering solid evidence that challenged what I believe about this question would neither surprise nor concern me.

-- Next, have them write about their response.
+3. Next, have them write about the numbers they have assigned.
 They might consider, for example, why the beliefs matter (or don’t) to them and what it mean for them if evidence challenged the belief.
 Remember–the goal is not low numbers.
 The goal is to understand what is at at stake in the beliefs that people hold.